Selected Passages from Hungarian-Ottoman Wars

 Anjou Mária, Queen of Hungary (reigned 1382-1395)

-She was the first Hungarian queen who was allowed to wear the so-called Holy Crown of Saint King István.
+She was the first Hungarian queen who was allowed to wear the Holy Crown of Saint King István.

 Queen Anjou Mária in the Thuróczy Chronicle